Basics

 A pilot study with a small sample size offers a testing ground for the instruments, tools, or techniques that the researchers plan to use.

 For example, suppose a project involves using a new interview technique.
 In that case, the pilot group can provide feedback on the clarity of questions, the flow of the interview, or even the comfort level of the interaction.
-This feedback from a carefully selected group is vital in refining the tools to ensure that the main study captures the richest insights possible.
+This feedback from a carefully selected group can contribute to refining the tools and methods to ensure that the main study captures the richest insights possible.

 No design is perfect from the outset.
 Pilot testing acts as a litmus test, highlighting any potential challenges or issues that might arise during the full-scale project.